confluentinc/demo-change-data-capture/README.md

    > **Note:** If you're logging in for the first time you will see a wizard that will walk you through the some tutorials.
 Minimize this as you will walk through these steps in this guide.

-### Oracle Database
+### AWS

-This demo uses an Oracle Standard Edition database hosted on AWS that is publicly accessible.
+This demo uses an Oracle Standard Edition database and Amazon Redshift cluster hosted on AWS that are publicly accessible.

 ### Snowflake

 1. Create a free account on Snowflake [website](https://www.snowflake.com/en/).
-1. Your account must reside in the same region as your Confluent Cloud environment.
+1. Your account must reside in the same region as your Confluent Cloud environment in order for the connector to work successfully.
 This demo is configured for `aws-us-west-2`.

 ---